Mehmed II's 1467 Albanian campaign: Aftermath

-Mehmed II's second campaign in Albania ended in mid-to-late summer without achieving its goals, as the Sultan's involvement was hesitant and sporadic.
-Krujë, though no longer under Skanderbeg's control, remained impregnable.
-Skanderbeg entrusted its defense to a Venetian garrison as he sought refuge in Lezhë.

-As the campaign ended unsuccessfully, the Albanians breathed a collective sigh of relief, and those who had fled or been displaced gradually returned to their homes.
+Though, according to historian Franz Babinger, the campaign ended in mid-to-late summer without achieving its goals, as the sultan's involvement was hesitant and sporadic.
+The Albanians breathed a collective sigh of relief, and those who had fled or been displaced gradually returned to their homes.
+A Venetian report even indicates that by August, Skanderbeg had regained control of all his lost territories.